-Graphics courtesy of Greg Stoup, Rob Johnstone, and Priyadarshini Chaplot of The RP Group
+Graphics courtesy of Greg Stoup, Rob Johnstone, and Priyadarshini Chaplot of The RP Group year college or university, prepare for graduate school, start a minor, or complete requirements for several transfer schools.

 However, it can often be extremely complex.
 Many students have multiple goals.
 One student might be interested in more than one of these goals: earn multiple degrees, transfer to a four-